-If you have two hearing aids with the Synchronised Volume Control function enabled, volume control adjustments to one hearing aid automatically repeat in the second hearing aid.
+- If you have two hearing aids with the Synchronised Volume Control function enabled, volume control adjustments to one hearing aid automatically repeat in the second hearing aid.
 When you change the volume in one of the hearing aids, it responds with one or more beeps.
-A beep in the second hearing aid follows useful for you.
+A beep in the second hearing aid follows - Your hearing care professional can disable the volume control.